(If you are new here and have no idea what a Pydon't is, you may want to read the Pydon't Manifesto.)

 The wording of this statement is wrong, but the error in it is fairly subtle.
 If you spotted it before I pointed it out, give yourself a pat in the back, you deserve it.
 So, what did I say wrong?

-does not evaluate to True
+3 or 5 does not evaluate to True!

-, which is truthy and therefore
+It evaluates to 3, which is truthy and therefore

-to execute its statements.
+tells the if to execute its statements.

-or a truthy value is something significantly
+Returning True or a truthy value is something significantly

 different.

-A similar thing happens with and
+A similar thing happens with and.

-As per the docs, and
+As per the docs, and can be defined as follows:

 “

-is false, otherwise it returnsy
+x and yreturnsxifxis false, otherwise it returnsy.”

 We can also rewrite this as